Release for consumption

 If the IEA detects a supply crisis situation, it can promote collective action consisting of releasing a predetermined volume of oil reserves to the markets (this volume is calculated based on the specific situation) by each member country, in order to increase the supply of crude oil and products available.
 Each country can establish the way it implements the release for consumption.

 Member countries may also favour establishing demand restraint measures, which would entail a reduction in consumption.
 Finally, countries with their own production can also increase their output if desired.

-To date there have been three collective actions carried out: 1991 (Gulf War), 2005 (Hurricanes Katrina and Rita) and 2011 (Arab Spring and Libyan conflict).
+Previously there had been three collective actions carried out: 1991 (Gulf War), 2005 (Hurricanes Katrina and Rita) and 2011 (Arab Spring and Libyan conflict).
 In the case of Spain, these actions were implemented by releasing reserves of petroleum products held by the industry for consumption.

 The EU also includes these actions in coordination with the IEA in its Directive 2009/119/EC.

 Each IEA member country must have a National Emergency Strategy Organisation (NESO) that makes it possible for the government to react quickly in the event of a supply crisis, co-ordinating emergency operations with the industry.

 Spain’s NESO is part of the Spanish emergency structure.
 Its ultimate responsibility lies with the National Security Council, according to Law 36/2015, of September 28, National Security.
 The Department of Homeland Security is the permanent consultative body that coordinates in the case of crisis to the relevant organisms.